Tetanus Guide for Hikers and Adventurers

 Tetanus or lockjaw, as it is also known, is a disease of the central nervous system, producing muscle stiffness, rigidity, and eventually convulsive muscle spasms.
 Difficulty swallowing, stiff necks, arms, and legs, fever and headache may also occur.
 As the disease progresses, victims may develop a fixed smile or facial expressions due to muscle spasms.
 Spasms of the diaphragm and ribs make breathing difficult, often requiring mechanical ventilation.
 The back muscles may become rigid and violent convulsions can occur, strong enough to break bones.
 The famous picture Opisthotonus, above, painted by Sir Charles Bell, shows what late stage Tetanus looks like.

 The bacteria that cause Tetanus are in the same family as botulism and gangrene and thrive in environments without any oxygen – like under your skin.
-They form spores which are extremely tough to kill and highly resistent to heat and the usual first-aid antiseptics.
+They form spores which are extremely tough to kill and highly resistant to heat and the usual first-aid antiseptics.

 Vaccination with Tetanus vaccine is virtually 100 percent effective in preventing Tetanus and the rate of side effects is very low.
 Adult vaccination boosters should be received every 10 years as antibody levels decrease over time.
 People who receive a serious wound often receive an additional vaccination if their last booster was over 5 years ago.